zrlay/dj-braintree/docs/cookbook.rst

 Not in the Cookbook?
 =====================

-Cartwheel Web provides `commercial support`_ for dj-stripe and other open source packages.
+Cartwheel Web provides `commercial support`_ for dj-braintree and other open source packages.

 .. _commercial support: https://www.cartwheelweb.com/open-source-commercial-support/